yusale9/student-showcase/student-work/solidoc/readme.md

-# Hello!
-My name is Solidoc.
+# Solidoc - Innovative Language Solutions

-Here's an introduction to the services I provide.
+Welcome to our page, and here's a brief introduction to the services we provide.

+## Editing

+## Content Writing

+## Technical Writing